KARthiKReddY563/VSDSquadron_FPGA_mini/README.md

 - Direct connection between transmit and receive pins
 - Echoes back any received UART data immediately

-4. **RGB LED Driver** (SB_RGBA_DRV)
+4. **RGB LED Driver** (`SB_RGBA_DRV`)
 - Controls three RGB channels
 - Uses PWM (Pulse Width Modulation) for brightness control
 - Current settings configured for each channel
 - Maps UART input directly to LED intensity

 ### Operation Analysis
-- The UART TX 8N1 module operates as a serial transmitter that converts parallel data into a serial bitstream following the 8N1 UART protocol.
+- The `uart_tx_8n1` module operates as a serial transmitter that converts parallel data into a serial bitstream following the 8N1 UART protocol.
 Let's analyze its operation in detail:

 - The entire module operates on the positive edge of the clock signal (posedge clk).
 Each state transition and bit transmission occurs at a clock edge, meaning the transmission rate is directly tied to the clock frequency.

 ### Transmission Sequence

 1. #### Idle State
-  - During idle, the TX line is held high (logic 1), which is the standard UART idle state.
+  - During idle, the `TX` line is held high (logic 1), which is the standard UART idle state.
-  - The module waits for the senddata signal to be asserted.
+  - The module waits for the `senddata` signal to be asserted.
-1. #### Start Bit Transmission
+2. #### Start Bit Transmission
-  - When senddata is asserted, the module captures the input byte into buf_tx.
+  - When `senddata` is asserted, the module captures the input byte into `buf_tx`.
-  - It then transitions to STATE\_STARTTX where it pulls the TX line low (logic 0) for one clock cycle.
+  - It then transitions to  `STATE_STARTTX` where it pulls the `TX` line low (logic 0) for one clock cycle.
-  - >This low signal serves as the start bit, signaling to the receiver that data transmission is beginning.
+  - This low signal serves as the start bit, signaling to the receiver that data transmission is beginning.
-1. #### Data Bits Transmission
+3. #### Data Bits Transmission
-  - In STATE\_TXING, the module transmits 8 data bits sequentially.
+  - In `STATE_TXING`, the module transmits 8 data bits sequentially.
-  - It sends the least significant bit (LSB) first by outputting buf\_tx to the TX line.
+  - It sends the least significant bit (LSB) first by outputting `buf_tx` to the `TX` line.
-  - After each bit transmission, it right-shifts buf\_tx to position the next bit.
+  - After each bit transmission, it right-shifts `buf_tx` to position the next bit.
-  - The counter bits\_sent tracks how many bits have been transmitted.
+  - The counter `bits_sent` tracks how many bits have been transmitted.
-1. #### Stop Bit and Completion
+4. #### Stop Bit and Completion
-  - After all 8 data bits are sent, the TX line is pulled high again for the stop bit.
+  - After all 8 data bits are sent, the `TX` line is pulled high again for the stop bit.
-  - The module then transitions to STATE\_TXDONE where it asserts the txdone signal.
+  - The module then transitions to `STATE_TXDONE` where it asserts the `txdone` signal.
   - Finally, it returns to the idle state, ready for the next transmission.

 ### Timing Considerations